Eran Ganot

 Eran Ganot (born September 8, 1981) is an American college basketball head coach for the University of Hawaii men's team.
 In 2015–16, his first season as head coach at Hawaii, he earned Big West Coach of the Year accolades.

 Early and personal life

-Ganot was born in Brooklyn, and raised in his hometown of Tenafly, New Jersey.
+Ganot was born in Philadelphia, and raised in his hometown of Tenafly, New Jersey.
 He is Jewish.
 His father immigrated to the United States from Romania, and his mother immigrated to the US from Israel.
 He has a twin brother, named Asaf, a high-end fashion designer, and two sisters, Dani and Betty.

 Ganot attended Tenafly High School, graduating in 1999.
 Playing for his high school basketball team, he was a two-time all-league first-team selection, and was named all-county as a senior.
 He now lives in Honolulu, Hawaii, with his wife Barbea and his daughter Zeza.

 College

 Ganot lettered at Swarthmore College from 1999 to 2003, and was a two-time team captain.
-He graduated with a degree in Economics and Sociology/Anthropology in 2003.
+He graduated with a degree in economics and sociology/anthropology in 2003.